 I have loved sweetened coconut for as long as I can remember.
 When I was a boy, if I had a craving for something sweet, I would sometimes go into my Mom’s baking cabinet and sneak a pinch of coconut from the bag.
 Into my mouth, that coconut would go.
-After sucking out all of the sweetness, I would chew what was left.
-It was pure bliss!
 (This might be one of the reasons I was a chubby little kid.
-I literally sucked the sugar out of coconut.
 Ha!
 Oh well.)

 To this day, I cannot pass on a coconut dessert.
 (Coconut cupcakes and coconut cream pie are two of my faves.)
 I also love me some toasted coconut macaroons.
 They are quite easy to bake, which makes them even more appealing.
 That’s why today I thought we’d whip up some Coconut Macaroon Nests.
 With thoughts of spring and Easter in the air, it only seems fitting.